 The country of Belgium has given us some very interesting contributions that you may not be aware of.
-The first is pretty obvious and this one you may have guessed; the Belgian waffle.
+The first is pretty obvious and this one you may have guessed; is the Belgian waffle.

 Yum!
 This waffle was first introduced in the United States in Seattle at the Century 21 Exposition in 1962 and served with strawberries and whipped cream.

-They were next found at the New York World’s Fair in 1964 but originally called the “Brussels” waffle.
+They were next found at the New York World’s Fair in 1964 but were originally called the “Brussels” waffle.

 Another Yummy food from Belgium is French fries and they aren’t even French at all!
 They were introduced in Belgium during WWI and named “French” fries by the Allied soldiers because the people that served them spoke French.

 The saxophone was invented by Adolphe Sax in Belgium and unfortunately, when he died at the end of the 19th century, this instrument was not at all popular.
 Too bad he never got to hear Jazz!

 Last, but certainly not least, we have the Belgian Tervuren, who originated in Tervuren, Belgium,Belgian Tervuren.